-Goodwill and Other Indefinite-Lived Intangible Assets
+Goodwill and Other Indefinite-lived Intangible Assets

 Goodwill represents the excess of purchase price over the fair value of net assets acquired.
-The Company does not amortize goodwill and other intangible assets with indefinite lives resulting from business combinations but, in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 350, Intangibles-Goodwill and Other, does assess the recoverability of goodwill annually in the fourth quarter of each fiscal year, or more often if events occur or changes in circumstances indicate that the carrying amount of goodwill may not be recoverable.
+The Company does not amortize goodwill and other intangible assets with indefinite lives resulting from business combinations but, in accordance with ASC 350, Intangibles-Goodwill and Other, does assess the recoverability of goodwill annually in the fourth quarter of each fiscal year, or more often if events occur or changes in circumstances indicate that the carrying amount of goodwill may not be recoverable.
 Such circumstances could include, but are not limited to, a significant adverse change in customer demand or business climate or an adverse action or assessment by a regulator.
-In accordance with ASC 350, identifiable intangible assets with finite lives are amortized over their estimated useful lives.
 Each year, the Company may assess qualitative factors to determine whether it is more likely than not that the fair value of the single reporting unit is less than its carrying amount as a basis for determining whether it is necessary to complete quantitative impairment assessments.

-Impairment Assessment of Goodwill and Other Indefinite-Lived Intangible Assets
+Impairment Assessment of Goodwill and Other Indefinite-lived Intangible Assets

-The Company tests goodwill and indefinite-lived intangible assets for impairment annually in the fourth quarter of each fiscal year, or more often if events occur or changes in circumstances indicate that the carrying amount of goodwill or indefinite-lived intangible assets may not be recoverable.
-We assess the value of our goodwill and indefinite-lived intangible assets under either a qualitative or quantitative approach.
-Under a qualitative approach, the Company evaluates various market and other factors to determine whether it is more likely than not that the Company's goodwill or indefinite-lived intangible assets have been impaired.
+The Company tests goodwill and its trade names, which are indefinite-lived intangible assets, for impairment annually in the fourth quarter of each fiscal year, or more often if events occur or changes in circumstances indicate that the carrying amount of goodwill or indefinite-lived intangible assets may not be recoverable.
+The Company has the option to assess the value of its goodwill and other indefinite-lived intangible assets under either a qualitative or quantitative approach.
+Under a qualitative approach, the Company evaluates various market and other factors to determine whether it is more likely than not that the Company's goodwill or other indefinite-lived intangible assets have been impaired.
 In performing the qualitative assessment, the Company considers the carrying value of its single reporting unit compared to its fair value as well as events and changes in circumstances that could include, but are not limited to, a significant adverse change in customer demand or business climate, an adverse action or assessment by a regulator, and significant adverse changes in the price of the Company's common stock.
 If such qualitative assessment indicates that impairment may have occurred, an additional quantitative assessment is performed by comparing the carrying value of the assets to their respective estimated fair values.
-If the recorded carrying value of goodwill or an indefinite-lived intangible asset exceeds its estimated fair value, an impairment charge is recorded to write the asset down to its estimated fair value.
+If the recorded carrying value of goodwill or an other indefinite-lived intangible asset exceeds its estimated fair value, an impairment charge is recorded to write the asset down to its estimated fair value.

-During the fourth quarter of fiscal 2020, the Company qualitatively assessed whether it was more likely than not that the goodwill and indefinite-lived intangible assets were impaired.
-Based on this assessment, the Company determined that its goodwill and indefinite-lived intangible assets were not impaired as of October 22, 2020.
-No events or changes in circumstances have occurred since the date of the Company's most recent annual impairment test that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
+During the fourth quarter of fiscal 2021, the Company qualitatively assessed whether it was more likely than not that the goodwill and indefinite-lived intangible assets were impaired.
+Based on this assessment, the Company determined that its goodwill and other indefinite-lived intangible assets were not impaired as of October 29, 2021.
+No events or changes in circumstances have occurred since the date of the Company's most recent annual impairment assessment that would more likely than not reduce the fair value of the reporting unit below its carrying amount.